Sugar house prisons in New York City: Rhinelander's sugar house

 Trinity Churchyard, corner of Thames and Lumber [now Trinity Place] Streets; Rhinelander's, on the corner of William and Duane Streets, now (1852) Lightbody's Printing-ink Manufactory; and the more emininently historical one on Liberty Street (numbers 34 and 36), a few feet eastward of the Middle Dutch Church, now the Post-office, were the most spacious buildings in the city and answered the purposes of prisons very well.
 Rhinelander's is the only one remaining, the one on Liberty Street having been demolished in June, 1840, and Van Cortlandt's during the summer of 1852.

 But Brooklyn history professor Edwin G. Burrows disagrees, writing in 2008: "Demolition of the Rhinelander Sugar House in 1892 gave rise to stories—completely unsubstantiated—that it had served as a prison during the Revolution."
 When the building fell into disrepair during the early 19th century, locals believed it to be haunted by ghosts of prisoners from the war.
 The old warehouse was replaced by the Rhinelander Building, which retained part of the original wall from 1892 to 1968, and continued to receive reports of ghostly sightings in a window.
 The site is now occupied by the headquarters of the New York City Police Department, near which one of the original barred windows was retained.
-A section of wall with another window was moved to Van Cortlandt Park in the Bronx.
+A section of wall with another window was moved to Van Cortlandt Park in the Bronx, next to the Van Cortlandt House, in 1903.